 To create a link to an article in Science Direct simply take everything before the “?” in the URL of the article page.
 You need only add the EZproxy prefix to the link provided.

 - Take the URL from the URL bar when you are on the article outline and delete everything after the “?”.
 If the URL is:

 http://www.sciencedirect.com/science/article/pii/S1877705814003403?_rdoc=1 &_fmt=high &_origin=gateway &_docanchor= &md5=b8429449ccfc9c30159a5f9aeaa92ffb

 For example, adding the ezproxy prefix in front of the the link provided for Modeling Broadband Wire Antennas with Complex Geometry by Mikulas Bittera is:

 Emerald provides a link to articles from the abstract, but the links do not have the EZproxy prefix yet.
 Right clicking and copying the link the DOI / Permanent URL field provides a link.

 - Hover over Article URL and right click, selecting Copy Link Location, Copy Shortcut, or Copy Link Address depending on your browser, and add the EZProxy prefix to the beginning:

 For example, the link to Time to Share a Sales Experience by Ian Wilson is as follows:

-If you have an article that you need help creating a link for please contact the Research Help Desk.
+If you have an article that you need help creating a link for please contact the Library Help Desk.